jundalisay/superb/content/en/research/socrates/timaeus/section-1b.md

 - For the Deity, intending to make this world like the fairest and most perfect of intelligible beings, framed one visible animal comprehending within itself all other animals of a kindred nature.

-Our third question is= Is there only one world, or are there many and infinite?
+Our third question is: Is there only one world, or are there many and infinite?

 - There must be one only, if the created copy is to accord with the original.
 For that which includes all other intelligible creatures cannot have a second or companion; in that case there would be need of another living being which would include both, and of which they would be parts, and the likeness would be more truly said to resemble not them, but that other which included them.
 - In order then that the world might be solitary, like the perfect animal, the creator made not two worlds or an infinite number of them; but there is and ever will be one only -- begotten and created heaven.